heroui-inc/heroui-native/README.md

 ### 4. Configure Tailwind

-Update your `tailwind.config.js` to include the HeroUI plugin:
+Update your `tailwind.config.js` to include the HeroUI Native plugin:

 ```javascript
 import { herouiNative } from 'heroui-native';